21isenough/LightningATM-docs/lightningatm-setup/software-setup/activating-the-camera.md

 Then you'll be asked `Would you like to reboot now?`
 5. Confirm `<Yes>`

-As your ATM has restarted, it shoudl now have the camera enabled and be ready to take pictures and scan QR codes.
+As your ATM has restarted, it should now have the camera enabled and be ready to take pictures and scan QR codes.